That website has more information and the access code for the electronic access gate is posted on it.

-If you insist on using this site, make sure you show up for your reservation or at least stay in touch if plans change.
+Make sure you show up for your reservation or at least stay in touch if plans change.
 We can always cancel and or reschedule.
+If you don't show up on time, don't be surprised if I hit the cancel button just so this website quits notifying me.

 1) Don't be a jerk.